FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 For many years these signs just sat in an outdoor storage area of the Young Electric Sign company - YESCO, in their boneyard slowly fading away and deteriorating in the desert.

 Due to the creation of the non-profit Neon Museum the signs from that boneyard were saved and preserved or restored as the priceless historical pieces that they are.

 For myself and other locals this place is bittersweet as we remember those days when most all these signs were alive and shining bright in their places.

 You may not think all that much about just seeing some old cool signs but that really is only half of the story.
 The rest is what you’ll get in your one hour tour with their tour guide.

 The tour guides at the Neon Museum fill you in on all the backstories behind the signs, which is where the interesting and rich historical segments on Las Vegas comes in.
 That’s the key part of these tours.

-The Visitors Center is housed in the lobby of La Concha Motel, which was carefully deconstructed and painstakingly moved here.
-In it, you'll find all kinds of interesting displays, photo’s and historical pieces as well as throughout the other parts of the Museum.
+Nowadays, in that clam shaped lobby you'll find all kinds of interesting displays, photo’s and historical pieces as well as throughout the other parts of the Museum.